Reader’s Digest: Rise and Fall of a Publishing Giant

 Monet, Charleston, and a Lasting Legacy

-The DeWitt's bequests funded The Wallace Foundation, a charitable organisation that still supports educational initiatives, youth development and the arts in the United States.
-They left no heirs; their true legacy lies in the lives they enriched, through both print and philanthropy.
+The Wallaces also contributed to the restoration of Charleston—the Sussex farmhouse of the Bloomsbury Group, where artists Vanessa Bell and Duncan Grant once lived and painted.
+Their donations helped preserve a key piece of British literary and artistic heritage.
+DeWitt's bequests funded The Wallace Foundation, a charitable organization that still supports educational initiatives, youth development, and the arts in the United States.
+They left no heirs; their true legacy lies in the lives they enriched through both print and philanthropy.

 Copyright, Condensation, and the Precedent for Today’s AI Debate